Hennig Brand: Discovery of phosphorus

 The chemical reaction Brand stumbled on was as follows.
-Urine contains phosphates PO_{4}^{3−}, as sodium phosphate (i.e. with Na^{+}) in the form of microcosmic salt, and various carbon-based organics.
+Urine contains phosphates PO4(3-), as sodium phosphate (with Na^{+}) in the form of microcosmic salt, and various carbon-based organics.
 Under strong heat the oxygen atoms from the phosphate react with carbon to produce carbon monoxide CO, leaving elemental phosphorus P, which comes off as a gas.
-Phosphorus condenses to a liquid below about 280°C and then solidifies (to the white phosphorus allotrope) below about 44°C (depending on purity).
+Phosphorus condenses to a liquid below about 280 °C and then solidifies (to the white phosphorus allotrope) below about 44 °C (depending on purity).
 This same essential reaction is still used today (but with mined phosphate ores, coke for carbon, and electric furnaces).

 Brand's process yielded far less phosphorus than it could have.
 The salt part he discarded contained most of the phosphate.
 He used about 1500 USgal of urine to produce just 120 grams of phosphorus.
-If he had ground up the entire residue he could have obtained many times more than this (1 litre of adult human urine contains about 1.4g of phosphorus salts, which amounts to around 0.11 grams of pure white phosphorus).
+If he had ground up the entire residue he could have obtained many times more than this (1 litre of adult human urine contains about 1.4 grams of phosphorus salts, which amounts to around 0.11 grams of pure white phosphorus).

-Though Brand initially kept his process for producing phosphorus from urine a secret, he later sold the recipe for 200 thalers to a Johann Daniel Kraft (de) from Dresden.
+Though Brand initially kept his process for producing phosphorus from urine a secret, he later sold the recipe for 200 thalers to a Johann Daniel Kraft from Dresden.
 Subsequently, both Swedish chemist Johann Kunckel (in 1678) and Irish chemist Robert Boyle (in 1680) were able to independently discover phosphorus; the latter's assistant, Ambrose Godfrey-Hanckwitz, later made a business of manufacturing phosphorus from 1707 onwards.